rmed/flask-waffleconf/docs/quickstart.md

 # Configuration

-The extension uses the following configuration variables:
+Simple usage of the extension requires the following configuration variables:

 - `WAFFLE_CONFS`: Used for specifying the configuration variables that are going to be stored in the database.
 It has the following structure: